 Between 1975 and 1992, the AISFSC aided on average of 10-15 students each year.
 Over

 the next few years, key supporters developed health issues or aging factors and the

-funds were kept in an account while the AISF became inactive.
+funds were kept in an account while the AISFSC became inactive.